holadepo/docs/astro/data-lineage.md

 3. Select any two runs to open the comparison view for your graph.
 In this view:

-    - Runs and datasets that experienced a code change between the time of your selected runs noted with an organe icon.
+    - An orange icon identifies runs and datasets that experienced a code change between the time of your selected runs.
-    - The run whose instances you're comparing is highlighted in orange and labeled as **Comparing Task**.
+    - The run whose instances you're comparing is highlighted in orange and labeled **Comparing Task**.
     - Any part of the data pipeline that is affected by the code change is highlighted with orange vertices.
-    - When you click on a run or a datset which experienced a code change during the comparison period, the bottom table highlights the code change.
+    - When you click a run or a dataset which experienced a code change during the comparison period, the code change is highlighted in the bottom table.

 4. Select a run or dataset that experienced a code change.

 5. Click the **Info** tab.
 Instead of showing a single code source, this tab now shows code differences during your comparison period.
 Use this information to determine what code change might have caused downstream errors.

-In the following example, two instances of the run `analytics.delivery_times_7_days` are being compared over a period of time.
+In the following example, two instances of the run `analytics.delivery_times_7_days` are being compared over time.
 During this period, the dataset `public.delivery_7_days` experienced a code change.
 Because this dataset is upstream of the compared run, it's marked with an orange notification and has an orange vertex connecting it to the run.

-After clicking on the dataset, the metrics window shows the message **CHANGES BETWEEN COMPARED RUNS** and a notification appears on the **Info** tab.
-After clicking on the **Info** tab, the UI shows that the `discount_id` filed was changed from an `INTEGER` to a `VARCHAR` type.
+After clicking the dataset, the metrics window shows the message **CHANGES BETWEEN COMPARED RUNS** and a notification appears on the **Info** tab.
+After clicking the **Info** tab, the UI shows that the `discount_id` filed was changed from an `INTEGER` to a `VARCHAR` type.

     ![Info tab when comparing two code sources](/img/docs/lineage-compare-example.png)